Posted by marilynch

-Some mothers-to-be, like this lovely one on a bicycle alongside Del Monte Beach, love to bike and love being pregnant!
+Other expectant mothers, like this one on a bicycle alongside Del Monte Beach, love to bike and love being pregnant!
 But for whatever reason, they hadn’t thought much about combining the two, until the idea was suggested.

 Dena was expecting the Donnell’s second child, and was in her first trimester of pregnancy at this Twilight Ride.